A black and white photo of the NYC skyline

 What is the difference between conditional and unconditional lien waivers?

-Are statutory lien waiver forms required in New York?
+Are lien waiver forms required in New York?

 Unlike some states, New York does not have statutory lien waiver forms.
-Instead, each construction project may use its own specific lien waiver form based on contract terms or state law requirements.
-It’s important that the person signing reviews whether the document signed aligns with the work performed and payment amounts to ensure it’s considered valid.
+Instead, each construction project may use its own lien waiver form based on contract terms or state law requirements.
+Before signing, review whether the document accurately reflects the work performed and the payment amount.

-What should be included in a lien waiver form?
+What should be included in a lien waiver?

-A properly drafted lien waiver form should clearly identify the project owner, general contractor, the materials covered.
-It should also specify the lien waiver amount, contract value, and whether it applies to a progress payment or final payment.
-Including the certain date of the work performed helps avoid confusion over future lien claims.
+A properly drafted lien waiver should clearly identify the project owner, general contractor, and covered materials.
+It should also state the waiver amount, contract value, whether it applies to a progress or final payment, and the date through which the work is covered.
+These details help avoid confusion over future lien claims.

 Can a contractor still file a mechanic’s lien after signing a lien waiver?